hakonmh/featherstore/docs/Benchmarks.rst

 Internal Benchmarks
 +++++++++++++++++++

-The code used for these benchmarks (and more) can be found `here <https://github.com/hakonmh/featherstore/blob/master/benchmarks/internal.py>`_.
+The code used for these (and other) benchmarks can be found `here <https://github.com/hakonmh/featherstore/blob/master/benchmarks/internal.py>`_.

 Pandas vs Polars and Arrow
 --------------------------